Recording dumbek, djembe, bodhran, tablas, and other percussion instruments…

 Likewise, we didn’t slide the room-sound tracks to make the drum hits line up with the close mics; they sounded better mixed straight, incorporating the natural delay.
 They also sounded better than any artificial reverb I’ve heard.
 A good room still beats everything.

 So, at long last, I had a good recording of the dumbek—using four tracks, and doing it by overdub rather than simultaneously with the rest of the band.
 Well, hard instruments sometimes need complex solutions.

 Let’s look at what worked.
 (1) I miked the top with a dynamic mic, for minimal ringing.
 (2) I miked the inside with another dynamic, for compression; it had a strong proximity effect, which helped capture the deep bass sound.
 (3) I miked a real room with a true stereo pair, aimed away.

 While this worked for me, it’s not necessarily a universal solution.
 I had a luxury that you might not have: enough open tracks to devote four of them to a single drum overdub.
 And I had the rare super-luxury of a wonderful large room.

 How might I handle the same drum with fewer available tracks, or while stuck with mediocre room acoustics?
-I think I would mike the drum itself as above, but do away with the room mics.
-I prefer to mix in the computer, so I would try to create a good room with a program such as Soundstage.
-This plug-in differs from most software reverbs in that it allows you to create a “room” and adjust its dimensions, then place musical sources and microphones at any spot in that room.
+I think I would mic the drum itself as above, but do away with the room mics.
+I prefer to mix in the DAW, so I would try to create a good room with a program such as Soundstage.
+This plug-in differs from simple software reverbs in that it allows you to create a “room” and adjust its dimensions, then place musical sources and microphones at any spot in that room.